 Father’s Day is nearly here.
 Help shoppers celebrate Dad, and drive more sales with these tips.

-Here are more tips to help you help your customers (and their Dads!)
+Here are our top tips to help you help your customers.

 Dads are notoriously difficult to buy for, and, these days, novelty socks and power drills no longer cut it (if they ever did).
 As a retailer, your job is to help customers find the perfect gift and make the purchase process as simple as possible.